CatheonGaming/cgc-evm-public-contracts/catheon_token/README.md

 ## Caution
 - Should not override `Ownable` functions because ownership can not be renounced.
 - If fee-applied-address list has the address of DEX pool, Lending pool, .., you can face some problems in something like as slippage.
 So before setting fee-applying-address, you should confirm some problems about fee on target address.
+- Recommended that you should use the smart contract`s owner as a multi-sig wallet same as Gnosis safe.

 ## Implement
 > Language: Solidity